kinners00/bolt-sandbox/README.md

 ![alt text](https://raw.githubusercontent.com/kinners00/files/main/DahUIvIU0AA_EbJ.jpeg)

- You can use Bolt with any scripting/programming language beit bash, powershell, python, ruby etc so long as your target can run it, Bolt can execute it.
+ You can use Bolt with any scripting/programming language beit bash, powershell, python, ruby etc. Put simply, if your target can run it locally, Bolt can handle it.

  ## What's the catch?
 Targets must need prequisities of some kind